-Did you know that some dog breeds can’t swim?
-Educate yourself and keep your loved ones safe around water with our water safety for dogs tips!
+Not all dogs like the water and know how to dog paddle.
+Educate yourself and keep your furry loved ones safe around water with our water safety tips for dogs.

 No one will dispute it.
 All dogs will bark, run and steal unattended treats from the counter tops when the opportunities present themselves.
 But contrary to popular belief, all dogs cannot swim.
 True, some breeds like Labs, Setters and Spaniels might rather swim than eat, but for just as many other breeds, either swimming doesn’t come instinctively or they can’t pull off the doggie paddle in a pinch.
 Most fuzzy landlubbers like Bulldogs, Greyhounds, Dachshunds, Pugs, Corgis, Basset Hounds, and Scottish and Boston Terriers would rather lounge poolside than get their hair wet.